Alluxio/alluxio/docs/Web-Interface.md

     across the Tachyon cluster.

 ## Configuration Page

-To check the current system configuration information, click "System Configuration" in the navbar on the top of the screen.
+To check the current system configuration information, click "System Configuration" in the navigation bar on the top of the screen.

 ![configurations](./img/screenshot_systemConfiguration.png)